22 Liebenrood Road

 Sue Ryder Duchess of Kent Hospice

-Sue Ryder offers a range of services in Berkshire from three sites: Duchess of Kent Hospice, Wokingham Day Hospice and Sue Ryder Palliative Care Hub Berkshire in Newbury and Sue Ryder Wokingham.
+Sue Ryder offers a range of services in Berkshire from three sites: Sue Ryder Duchess of Kent Hospice in Reading, Sue Ryder Palliative Care Hub Berkshire in Newbury and Sue Ryder Wokingham.

-People who wish to visit should contact the reception on 0118 955 0400 to find out the latest visiting guidance.
-You may also find it useful to read our 'Guidance before visiting a Sue Ryder hospice or neurological centre.
+Please contact the reception on 0118 955 0400 to find out the latest visiting guidance.
+You may also find it useful to read our 'Guidance before visiting a Sue Ryder hospice or neurological centre' page.

 About Sue Ryder Duchess of Kent Hospice

-At the Sue Ryder Duchess of Kent Hospice in Reading, and through our Day Services in Newbury and Wokingham, we look after people living with life-limiting conditions, and offer support for families too.
+At the Sue Ryder Duchess of Kent Hospice in Reading, and through our outpatient clinics in Newbury and Wokingham, we look after people living with life-limiting conditions, and offer support for families too.
 We provide expert care and support across Berkshire.

 Hospice care is what we call the treatment and support we offer to people with life-limiting conditions.
 We combine specialist medical care for managing pain and other symptoms, with other emotional, practical and spiritual support.

 You might stay with us to receive inpatient care for a short time, or a longer stay.
-We can offer the same care, services and advice to you as a visitor, by using our Day Services, if you are comfortable and supported at home and prefer to stay there.
+We can offer the same care, services and advice to you as a visitor, by using our clinics and day services, if you are comfortable and supported at home and prefer to stay there.
 We will also visit you in your own home.

 Duchess of Kent Hospice in pictures

-Depending on the care that you or your loved one needs, Sue Ryder provides a comprehensive range of services in Berkshire based at three sites: Duchess of Kent Hospice, Sue Ryder Wokingham Day Hospice and Sue Ryder Palliative Care Hub Berkshire in Newbury and Sue Ryder Wokingham.
+Depending on the care that you or your loved one needs, Sue Ryder provides a comprehensive range of services in Berkshire based at three sites: Sue Ryder Duchess of Kent Hospice in Reading, Sue Ryder Palliative Care Hub Berkshire in Newbury and Sue Ryder Wokingham.